daharper/TicTacToe/README.md

 Minimax was adapted from an example C++ solution.

-The entire UI was created by Kai, including the frames, layouts, and animation effects.
+The entire UI was created by Kai, including the frames, layouts, painting, and animation effects.

 This is a screenshot from an Android Oukitel C32 phone: